What are you searching for?

 Email

-It’s such a wonderful time of year, catching up with special friends, family and sharing delicious food.
-Often those ‘sometimes foods’ became ‘multiple times daily’ foods!
-So how do we keep our children healthy during this next few months until school goes back?
-Karina from Smartbite shares her top tips…
+Christmas is such a wonderful time of year.
+We catch up with special friends and family and share delicious food.
+Often, those ‘sometimes foods’ become ‘multiple times daily’ foods!
+So, how do we keep our children healthy during these next few months until school goes back?
+Karina from Smartbite shares her top tips.

-As a mum, I appreciate any good ideas thrown my way, so here are six tip for keeping your kids healthy this festive season…
+As a mum, I appreciate any good ideas, so here are six tips for keeping your kids healthy this festive season.

 1. Keep the colour coming!

 • Throw as many different coloured vegetables at them as you can!
-Different colours equate to different nutrients.
+Different colours equate to other nutrients.

-• Turn a side salad into the main affair and make it lots of fun by getting the kids involved.
-Pre- prepare lots of little individual bowls with a large variety of ingredients.
-Choose whatever you want from: baby spinach, chopped cos lettuce, grated carrot, cherry tomatoes, cucumber, snow peas, cheese, haloumi, hard-boiled egg, tuna, beetroot, nuts, seeds, olives, corn, roasted veggies.
+• Turn a side salad into the main affair and make it fun by involving the kids.
+Pre-prepare lots of little individual bowls with a large variety of ingredients.
+Choose whatever you want from baby spinach, chopped cos lettuce, grated carrot, cherry tomatoes, cucumber, snow peas, cheese, halloumi, hard-boiled egg, tuna, beetroot, nuts, seeds, olives, corn, roasted veggies.
 Get them to fill their own bowl with the mixture of their choice and then top with yummy dressing (eg. extra virgin olive oil and a good tasty vinegar such as balsamic).
-Owning their own salad will make them much more likely to eat and enjoy it!
+Owning their salad will make them much more likely to eat and enjoy it!

 • There are also so many amazingly delicious summer fruits to try!
-Kids love fruit kebabs – which can either be pre-prepared, or the kids can use their imaginations to make their own!
+Kids love fruit kebabs, which can either be pre-prepared or made by the kids using their imaginations!

 2. Make sure they move their bodies!

 • Children need to be active for 60 minutes EVERY DAY.
-Soccer, ballet, swimming, cricket – you name it, there’s probably a summer camp for it.
-Being involved will not only get them moving, but can also teach them lifelong skills such as teamwork, and also helps to keep them on a schedule.
+There’s probably a summer camp for soccer, ballet, swimming, cricket—you name it.
+Being involved will not only get them moving but can also teach them lifelong skills such as teamwork and help keep them on a schedule.

-• Limiting “screen time” (TV, iphone, ipad, play station) is important.
+• Limiting “screen time” (TV, iPhone, iPad, PlayStation) is necessary.
 Kids need to use their imagination, so let them get bored!

-• Keep your family active by going on evening walks to look out for Christmas lights in your area.
-I have fond memories of this on a warm summer night – I was always on the look- out for that yummy ripe nectarine hanging over the fence just waiting to be picked!
+• Keep your family active by going on evening walks to look for Christmas lights in your area.
+I have fond memories of this on a warm summer night—I was always on the lookout for that yummy ripe nectarine hanging over the fence, just waiting to be picked!

 3. Get baking

-• If you’re worried about the constant deluge of sweet treats being presented to your child over the Christmas break then start making more of your own cookies, muffins or cakes.
+• If you’re worried about your child being presented with a constant deluge of sweet treats over Christmas break, start making more of your own cookies, muffins, or cakes.

 4. Stick to schedule

-• Whilst it’s so nice to slip into the “holiday time zone” with late nights and sleeping in, younger children especially do thrive on structure.
-Keeping some degree of “normality” with mealtimes will actually help their appetites and will also help to make the transition back to preschool/school a lot easier.
+• Whilst it’s so nice to slip into the “holiday time zone” with late nights and sleeping in, younger children especially thrive on structure.
+Keeping some degree of “normality” with mealtimes will actually help their appetites and will also make the transition back to preschool/school a lot easier.

 • Try to discourage too much mindless snacking between meals